 Conciliation with the Workplace Injury Commission

-In circumstances where a WorkCover claim has been rejected, there are avenues for appeal with the Workplace Injury Commission (WIC).
+When a WorkCover claim has been rejected, there are avenues for appeal with the Workplace Injury Commission (WIC).

 Immediately following the rejection of your claim, you must complete and return an Application for Conciliation within 60 days of the Insurer’s determination.

-Following return of the Application for Conciliation, the Workplace Injury Commission will provide you with a medical report request form.
-This form is essential in obtaining medical reports from your treating doctors to address issues raised by the insurer’s rejection.
-For example, the Insurer may reject your claim on the basis that you do not suffer an injury.
+This form is essential in obtaining medical reports from your treating doctors to address issues raised by the Insurer’s rejection.
+For example, the Insurer may reject your claim because you do not suffer an injury.
 In such circumstances, it will be necessary for your treating doctors to comment on the nature and circumstances surrounding your claimed work-related injury.

 Following receipt of material, the Workplace Injury Commission will schedule your matter for a conciliation conference.